sigsum/sigsum/api.md

 - 400 Bad Request (e.g, out of range parameters, or invalid signature)
 - 404 Not Found (endpoint doesn't exist, or requested data doesn't exist)
 - 405 Method Not Allowed (GET request to POST-only endpoint, or vice versa)
-- 500 Internal Server Error (Backend failure, or implementaiton bug)
+- 500 Internal Server Error (Backend failure, or implementation bug)

 The specification for each endpoint documents any additional status codes that may be returned for that end point.